Cape Cod: Sports

-Along with the Cape Cod Baseball League and the new Junior Hockey League team, the Cape Cod Islanders, many high school players are being recruited as well.
+Along with the Cape Cod Baseball League and the former junior hockey team, the Cape Cod Islanders, many high school players are being recruited as well.
 Barnstable and Harwich have each sent multiple players to Division 1 colleges for baseball.
 Harwich has also won three state titles since 1996 (1996, 2006, 2007).
 Bourne and Sandwich, rivals in hockey, have each won state championships recently, Bourne in 2004 and Sandwich in 2007.
-Nauset, Barnstable, and Martha's Vineyard are also state hockey powerhouses.
+Nauset won their first state championship in hockey in 2025.
+Barnstable and Martha's Vineyard are also considered state hockey powerhouses.
 Barnstable and Falmouth hold the title of having one of the longest Thanksgiving football rivalries in the country.
 The teams have played each other every year on Thanksgiving since 1895.
-High school football teams on the Cape have also recently become successful and the region has also become a hot-spot for college recruiting.
+High school football teams on the Cape have also recently become successful and the region has also become a hot spot for college recruiting.
 In 2011, four high school football teams from the Cape won state championships in their respective divisions; Dennis-Yarmouth (Division 2A), Bourne (Division 3A), Mashpee (Division 4), as well as Nantucket and Upper Cape Cod Tech (Division 5).
 Also, numerous other Cape schools have made appearances in the football state championship game recently, including Barnstable in 2012, Martha's Vineyard in 2008, Cape Cod Tech in 2006, and Dennis-Yarmouth in 2013.
 The Bourne and Barnstable girls' volleyball teams are two of the best teams in the state and Barnstable is considered one of the best programs in the country.
-Bourne won the state title in 2003 and 2007, and Barnstable has won 12 Division 1 state titles in the past 13 years and has won the state title the three years in a row (2011–2013).
-In the 2010 cross country season, Sturgis Charter Public School's Division 4 cross country team remained virtually unbeaten throughout their running season.
+Bourne won the state title in 2003 and 2007, and Barnstable has won 12 Division 1 state titles in the past 13 years and has won the state title three consecutive seasons (2011 to 2013).
+In the 2010 cross-country season, Sturgis Charter Public School's Division 4 cross-country team remained virtually unbeaten throughout their running season.